Breaker Panel

 Flickering or dimming lights

-These indicators indicate an inconsistency in the flow of electricity through your electrical panel.
-This can happen if the wiring or{ individual|| the individual} circuit breakers on the panel aren’t in good shape.
+These signs indicate an irregular flow of power through your electric panel.
+This can happen if the wiring or{ individual|| the individual} circuit breakers within your panel are not in good condition.

 What are the reasons to upgrade your home’s electric panel?

-You are building a separate home office
+You’re creating a home office

 Always stay sure to be secure

-You can also add a circuit by yourself
+You can add a circuit by yourself